-This appliance may be used with a fan, wall switch, wall mounted thermostat and/or a remote control.

-Wiring for optional Hearth & Home Technologies approved accessories should be done now to avoid reconstruction.
+- This appliance may be used with a wall switch or a remote control. - Wiring for optional Hearth & Home Technologies approved accessories should be done now to avoid reconstruction.
 Follow instructions that come with those accessories.

 E. Electrical Service and Repair